microsoft/BotBuilder-Samples/samples/csharp_dotnetcore/13.core-bot.tests/README.md

 }
 ```

-The new tests will be executed 4 times with the parameters specified in the `InlineData` attribute and will show as child items under the `ShouldBeAbleToCancel` test.
-If any of them fail like show below, the developer can right click and debug the scenario that failed rather than re-running the entire set of tests.
+The new tests will be executed 4 times with the different parameters and each case will show as child item under the `ShouldBeAbleToCancel` test in Visual Studio Test Explorer.
+If any of them fail like shown below, the developer can right click and debug the scenario that failed rather than re-running the entire set of tests.

 ![Bot Framework Samples](../../../docs/media/CoreBot.Tests/InlineDataTestResults.png)